Efficient simulation of Grassmann Tensor Product States: The imaginary time evolution algorithm

 (d) Finally, we can define the Grassmann generalization of the $M$ matrix after putting the environment weight for all the inner indices.

 where the coefficient matrix $\rm{M}$ reads:

-Since $h_{ij}$ is a local fermionic operator, it will always contain even number of fermion operators.
-As a result, the nonzero elements of $\mathbf{M}$ matrix will always contain even number of Grassmann variables and we can apply GSVD as discussed before.
+Since $h_{ij}$ is a local fermionic operator, it will always contain an even number of fermion operators.
+As a result, the nonzero elements of the $\rm{M}$ matrix will always contain an even number of Grassmann variables and we can apply GSVD as discussed before.
 We keep the largest $D$ eigenvalues: